SaganoKei/Better-Netrunning-Fix/.docs/BREACH_SYSTEM_REFERENCE.md

 | **Device Type Filter** | ✅ Applied | ✅ Applied | ✅ Applied |
 | **RadialBreach Physical Range Filter** | ✅ Applied | ✅ Applied | ❌ Skipped (except Netrunner NPC) |

 **Note on Datamine:** Datamine programs are NOT filtered because they are NOT present during minigame.
-They are added POST-breach by `BonusDaemonUtils.reds`.
+They are added POST-breach by bonus daemon utilities.

 ---